-Main features of 8 MeV cyclotron are dictated by request to extract high intensity H- beam without charge exchange.
-Electrostatic deflector and passive magnetic channel are employed.
-A positive DC voltage of up to 50 kV should be applied.
-Vacuum in the acceleration chamber should be better than $5 \cdot 10^{-8}$ Torr while operating with high intensity beam in order to prevent cold discharge inside the vacuum chamber and to minimize gas stripping of negative ions.
-In the extraction region of existing H- cyclotrons orbits are overlapped.
-The circulating radial emittance of the H- beam for the TR18 cyclotron was measured by TRIUMF scientists [7].
+Main features of 8 MeV cyclotron are dictated by request to extract high intensity H^{\uparrow} beam without charge exchange.
+In the extraction region of existing H^{\uparrow} cyclotrons orbits are overlapped.
+The circulating radial emittance of the H^{-} beam for the TR18 cyclotron was measured by TRIUMF scientists [6].
+Almost 99% (90%) of the beam intensity included in the phase space area corresponding to the circulating radial emittance $\beta\gamma\varepsilon_r = 2\pi$ (1π) mm·mrad The beam shape can be tailored by collimation to satisfy the conditions for single turn extraction at 8 MeV even for the high current operation.

-Almost 99% (90%) of the beam intensity included in the phase space area corresponding to the circulating radial emittance $\beta\gamma\varepsilon_r = 2\pi (1\pi)$ mm·mrad The beam shape can be tailored by collimators to satisfy the conditions for single turn extraction at 8 MeV even for the high current operation mode.
-There are few possible ways to extract beam from a cyclotron without charge exchange:
+There are few possible ways to extract beam from a cyclotron without charge exchange

 - Protons are accelerated in the self-consistent mode on the 72 MeV cyclotron injector 2 (PSI).
-2 mA of proton beam are extracted with 99.98% efficiency. - Extraction from the radius where the magnetic field is close to the isochronous value The extraction efficiency varies from 50 to 80% depending on the beam quality, turn separation etc. - Self-extraction.
-There are no extraction devices but up to 30% of beam should be dumped.
-The beam quality is moderate [8] - Precession extraction.
+Almost 2 mA of beam are extracted with 99.98% efficiency. - Extraction from the radius where the magnetic field is close to the isochronous value The extraction efficiency varies from 50 to 80% depending on the beam quality, turn separation etc. - Self-extraction.
+There are no extraction devices but up to 30% of the beam must be dumped.
+The beam quality is moderate [10] - Precession extraction.
 For the RF phase band of ~ 20° (3°) the extraction efficiency is 80% (96%).No turn separation unless the flattop technique is applied.

 The turn separation due to high energy gain per turn in combination with flattop can be used to extract an H- beam from an 8 MeV H- cyclotron.
 The radius gain per turn of H- ions in TR18 is dR/dn=2.8 mm at 18 MeV and 3.3 mm at 13 MeV (Table 1).
 Phase ellipse paints extraction foil few times (multi-turn extraction).
-For a single RF phase, the half-width of a phase ellipse is $X_0 = 2.1 \text{ mm} (\beta \gamma \varepsilon_r = 2\pi \text{ mm·mrad})$.
+For a single RF phase, the half-width of a phase ellipse is $X_0 =$ 2.1 mm ($\beta \gamma \varepsilon_r = 2\pi$ mm·mrad).
 The radial size of the bunch exceeds the radial increment between last turns.
-In case of multi-turn extraction, the radial emittance of the extracted beam is proportional to the dimension of the beam foot-print on the foil i.e. to the radius gain per turn dR/dn.
+In case of multi-turn extraction, the radial emittance of the extracted beam is proportional to the dimension of the beam footprint on the foil i.e. to the radius gain per turn dR/dn.
 Merit of flattop was simulated by adding the RF voltage to the 3rd harmonic of the main RF.
 With flattop on the radial position of each turn was stabilized.
-The turns were separated [9].
+The turns were separated [7].

-Almost 100 μA of an 8 MeV H- beam can hit the deflector septum if tails between turns are not removed.
+Almost 50 mkA of an 8 MeV H beam can hit the deflector septum if tails between turns are not removed.
 There is a possibility to protect the deflector septum from an incident beam of negative ions.
 The carbon foil of 1mm width could be installed between the last circulating turns.
-The deflector septum will be shadowed from a direct hit by an incident beam [10].
+The deflector septum will be shadowed from a direct hit by an incident beam [8].
 The magnetic structure and RF should allow turn separation.
 To find the conditions for single turn extraction, one should compare the beam size with the radius gain per turn (Table 1).
 The magnetic field, the energy gain per turn were varied to find the conditions for single turn extraction.
-A Dee voltage amplitude of 50 kV was chosen as reasonable for a commercial power supply.
-The option of four Dees was compared with that of two Dees.
-Higher Dee voltage might be applied but sparks may harm the stable operation of the machine.
-The size of circulating beam $2X_0$ was estimated from expression The beam radial width at 8 MeV exceeds 5 mm.
-Turn separation must be more than 7 mm in order to clear peaks at extraction
+A dee voltage amplitude of 50 kV was chosen as reasonable for a commercial power supply.
+The option of four dees was compared with that of two dees.
+Higher dee voltage might be applied but sparks may harm the stable operation of the machine.
+The size of circulating beam $2X_0$ was estimated from expression

-$\varepsilon^{n} = \pi \beta \gamma X{0} (\text{mm}) P{x} (\text{mrad}) = \pi \beta \gamma^{2} \cdot X{0} X{0} \cdot 1000 / R{\infty}$
+$$\varepsilon^n = \pi \beta \gamma X_0(\text{mm}) P_x(\text{mrad}) = \pi \beta \gamma^2 \cdot X_0 X_0 \cdot 1000 / R{\infty}$$